K-rnivoro/Pimmodore-64/README.md

 5 - Go to GPIO and check Config is set in "#1 (Nav+Joy)".

 6 - Go to Joysticks Menu.
-If you have wired the joystick ports to the PI's GPIOs, go to "Joyport" and select GPIO Bank 1 and GPIO Bank 2 for Port 1 and Port 2 respectively.
+If you have wired the joystick ports to the Pi's GPIOs, go to "Joyport" and select GPIO Bank 1 and GPIO Bank 2 for Port 1 and Port 2 respectively.
 If you have wired the ports to the Pico instead, select Keyset 1 and Keyset 2 and then configure those Keysets below in the same menu.

 I strongly recommend to read the [BMC64 readme](https://github.com/randyrossi/bmc64/blob/master/README.md) file for a good understanding of the BMC64 options.

 In order to make the whole process easier, I've uploaded a complete version of Lagoela's BMC64 V4.2 autoswitching version, already configured, including the Kernal ROMS and the .vkm files.
-Check
+Joysticks are set as Pi's GPIOs.

 ### Entering the BMC64 Emulator Menu